 The positive effects of reading on the development of the human brain have been recently confirmed by psychologists from Washington University in St Louis, Missouri, who used brain scans to see what happens inside our heads when we read stories.

-Just before the film version of The Hobbit was released, one of my favourite authors, Kate Forsyth, wrote a piece in the The Sydney Morning Herald about the differences between reading a book and watching a film.
+Just before the film version of The Hobbit was released (a big thing at our place), one of my favourite authors, Kate Forsyth, wrote a piece in the The Sydney Morning Herald about the differences between reading a book and watching a film.

 This is part of what she wrote: